Internal Links

 My AE 'scopes were good telescopes but real beasts to haul around the sky.
 After I

-developed a serious back problem in the 1990s I decided I needed telescopes
+developed a chronic back problem in the 1990s I decided I needed telescopes

 and buying telescopes...indeed, I generally get many e-mails a week on